-Donald Trump Reportedly Had ‘Lung Infiltrates’ & Extremely Concerning Blood Oxygen Level With COVID
+Donald Trump Reportedly Had 'Lung Infiltrates' & Extremely Concerning Blood Oxygen Level With COVID-19

 Notably, Trump's physician, Dr. Sean P. Conley, reportedly downplayed the severity of the real estate mogul's illness and denied the presence of pneumonia or damage to lung tissue.
 Conley later admitted that he initially gave a positive version of Trump's health and did not want to release information that could push the illness in a negative direction.

-Still, some experts speculated about the severity of Trump’s health after it was revealed he was administered dexamethasone, a medication that is typically only used to boost blood oxygen levels in severe cases of coronavirus.
-When pressed about Trump’s blood oxygen during his hospitalization, Conley evaded the question and said his current level was 98.
+Still, some experts speculated about the severity of Trump's health after it was revealed he was administered dexamethasone -- a medication that is typically only used to boost blood oxygen levels in severe cases of COVID-19.
+When pressed about Trump's blood oxygen during his hospitalization, Conley seemingly evaded the question and said his current level was 98.

 In addition to dexamethasone, Trump's recovery was bolstered with the help of the Regeneron antibody cocktail — which was not approved by the Food and Drug Administration at the time — and the antiviral drug remdesivir.